hashicorp/vagrant/website/source/docs/other/environmental-variables.html.md

 Vagrant environments will continue to use the provider they came `up` with.
 Once you `vagrant destroy` existing environments, this will take effect.

+## `VAGRANT_PREFERRED_PROVIDERS`

+This configures providers that Vagrant should prefer.

+Much like the `VAGRANT_DEFAULT_PROVIDER` this environment variable normally does not need to be set.
+By setting this you will instruct Vagrant to _prefer_ providers defined in this environment variable for any _new_ Vagrant environments.
+Existing Vagrant environments will continue to use the provider they came `up` with.
+Once you `vagrant destroy` existing environments, this will take effect.
+A single provider can be defined within this environment variable or a comma delimited list of providers.

 ## `VAGRANT_BOX_UPDATE_CHECK_DISABLE`

 By default, Vagrant will query the metadata API server to see if a newer